Careers with a masters degree from the School of English

 Our partner organisations include Bank Street Arts, Bloc Projects, Chatsworth House, Film Hub North, Grimm & Co., Recovery Enterprises, Renishaw Hall, Sheffield Archives, and Sheffield newspapers - and this list continues to grow.

 You will be able to sign up to do an integrated work placement during the module choice process.
 Work placement modules are available to students studying MA English Literature, MA Creative Writing, MA English Language and Linguistics or MA Literature, Culture and Society: 1700-1900.
+(This module is NOT available to students studying MA Applied Linguistics with TESOL).

 For her MA Work Placement module, Lucinda Weston designed an interactive tour of Chatsworth House for A Level students.